Pakistan travel guide

 - the city of Nawabshah in Sindh Province, and areas of interior Sindh to the north of Nawabshah

 Terrorists are very likely to try to carry out attacks in Pakistan.
 There’s a high threat of terrorism, kidnap and sectarian violence throughout the country, including the cities of Islamabad, Rawalpindi, Lahore and Karachi.
 You should be vigilant, avoid all crowds, public events, political gatherings, religious processions and sporting events, and take appropriate security precautions.

 Foreigners, in particular westerners, may be directly targeted.
 Densely populated unsecured areas, such as markets, shopping malls, restaurants and places where westerners and the Pakistani elite are known to congregate, are potential focal points for attacks.
 You should be extra vigilant at all times and minimize your exposure to areas that pose a higher risk.

 Security forces in Pakistan remain on high alert following previous attacks.
 Alert levels in major cities can fluctuate, and travellers should monitor local media.
 There may be increases in security force presence and restrictions on movement may be put in place at short notice.

-During holy periods/religious holidays, there’s an increased risk of targeted attacks on religious minorities.
+During holy periods/religious holidays, there’s an increased risk of targeted attacks, including on western interests and religious minorities.
 On 17 December 2017, an attack at the Bethel Memorial Methodist church in Quetta killed nine and injured over 50 people.
 It’s possible that further Christian gatherings will be targeted in this way.

 There have been a number of recent terrorist attacks in Lahore.
 At the present time, you should exercise caution travelling to and around Lahore.
 Busy public places and events are often targeted, including public transport, major international hotels, the airport, parks, shopping malls and religious sites.
 Government, military and law enforcement facilities are also targeted. for more information.

 Pakistan is in a major earthquake zone and remains at risk from further earthquakes, aftershocks, landslides and flooding.
 You should familiarise yourself with safety procedures in the event of an earthquake.